Baa Baa Black Sheep

 it can be dyed any color.
 However, sheep with white wool may have

-different color faces and legs.
+different colored faces and legs.

 colors: black, gray, silver, brown, red, and moorit.
 Some sheep